Home » Read & Learn » Marketing » My Annual Review: Random Thoughts on 2024 and Tips for 2025

 When you want success, be prepared to work harder than ever.

 New Look?
-Not in 2023.
-2024?
+Not in 2024.
+Maybe 2025?

 Honest Communication

-Come up with your plan of action, processes, and procedures to follow, and then stick to it.
+Come up with your plan of action, processes, and procedures to follow, and then stick to them.
 Know your strengths and weaknesses and proceed accordingly.
 Do what you can do well, and be smart enough to get help with the rest.

 Target YOUR Market

 It is always hard to say no to additional income.
-But the income is not worth compromising what I know is necessary just to pitch another potential client.
+But the income is not worth compromising what I know is necessary to pitch another potential client.
 And the frustration that goes with it.
 After all these years, I know better.

 Know who your target market is and cater to them.
 You can’t and don’t want to be everything to everyone.